 It was some time in September 2011, Max and I decided to take few days out for a trip to Slovenia, including the famous climb to the top of Triglav Mountain.
 We were on our second day of climbing when we got the worst possible news from eBay – Our best-selling listing which we had been constantly optimizing for months, that had well over 1000 items sold, was removed by eBay due to one of the images being in a trademark violation.

-This was a punch below the belt, at the time ALL of our business depended on several best selling listings, the removed listing (it was on eBay Australia) was the major source of revenue and income.
+This was a punch below the belt, at the time ALL of our business depended on several best selling listings, the removed listing (it was on eBay Australia) was the main source of revenue and income.

 We were devastated, months upon months of endless hours spent researching, studying our customers, designing and optimizing our listing description, providing awesome customer support, fighting for every customer – all went down the sewer.
 We were back to square one.